top of page

 2. Consult Bin Size Options

-Eastern Skip Hire typically offers sizes such as 2, 3, 4, and 6 cubic metres.
+Eastern Skip Hire typically offers skip sizes of 2, 3, 4, and 6 cubic metres.

 3. Match Waste Type to Bin Size